awsdocs/aws-cost-management-user-guide/doc_source/manage-account-payment.md

 ### Examples for alternate contacts<a name="manage-account-payment-alternate-contacts-example"></a>

 We would reach out to each contact type in the following scenarios:
 + **Billing** \- When your monthly invoice is available, or your payment method needs to be updated\.
 If your **Receive PDF Invoice By Email** is turned on in your **Billing preferences**, your alternate billing contact will receive the PDF invoices as well\.
+Notifications can be from AWS Support, or other AWS service teams\.
 + **Operations** \- When your service is, or will be, temporarily unavailable in one of more Regions\.
 Any notification related to operations\.
+Notifications can be from AWS Support, or other AWS service teams
-+ **Security** \- When you have notifications from the AWS Abuse team for potentially fraudulent activity on your AWS account\.
-Any notification related to security\.
++ **Security** \- When you have notifications from the AWS Security, AWS Trust and Safety, or AWS service teams\.
+These notifications might include security issues or potential abusive or fraudulent activities on your AWS account\.
+Notifications can be from AWS Support, or other AWS service teams concerning security related topics associated with your AWS account usage\.
+Do not include sensitive information in the subject line or full name fields since this might be used in email communications to you\.

 ## Enabling and disabling regions<a name="manage-account-payment-enable-disable-regions"></a>